openflighthpc/flight-job-service/api/docs/routes.md

 \* Base64 is used to encode the file paths to allow for sub directories.

+By default the `payload` of the file is not returned with the request.
+This provides a performance benefits when using `include` queries.
+The following is the default return structure for a `files` resource:

 ```
 GET /v0/files/:job_id.:encoded_name
 Authorization: Bearer <jwt>